73rhodes/talks/functional-intro/README.md

 ### Intro

-What is FP?
+#### What is FP?

-quick mention of that it has benefits in some cases
+  * Programming with functions.
+  * Building more complex behavior from simple functions.
+  * Separating state from behavior.

+#### Benefits
+  * Simpler, shorter code
+  * Easier to test
+  * Easier to support concurrency
+  * Composable functions - building blocks for programs

-### Quotes on FP
+### Quotes on OO vs. FP

  > I think the lack of reusability comes in object-oriented languages, not functional languages.
 Because the problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
  > - Joe Armstrong